-At the time this report was submitted, district results were not available for comparison.
+At the time this report was submitted the district data was not available for comparison.

 4 Schools can acquire these data when the New York State Education Department releases its database containing grade level ELA and math test results for all schools and districts statewide.
 The NYSED announces the release of the data on its News Release webpage.